 - The water tank is difficult to remove due to the lack of a handle.

 Did we forget anything?
 What are your experiences with the Quick Mill Carola?
-Please add to the post so others can benefit from your experiences and tips.
+Please add to the post so that others can benefit from your experiences and tips.

-- Operating Instructions Quick Mill Carola.
+- Quick Mill Carola operating instructions.

 - Quick Mill Carola in our shop.